Interactions of Neutrino Wave Packets

 \section{Interacting Neutrino Wave Packets}

-A general formalism for calculating the oscillations of neutrinos modeled as plane waves or more generic wave packets was introduced by Kiers, Nussinov, \& Weiss in Ref.~\cite{PhysRevD.53.537}.
+A general formalism for calculating the oscillations of neutrinos modeled as plane waves or more generic wave packets was introduced by Kiers, Nussinov, and Weiss in Ref.~\cite{PhysRevD.53.537}.
 In their case, oscillations in vacuum and dense matter were considered.
 We adopt this approach and now consider the case of neutrinos interacting with each other.
-In this manner we hope to gain a better understanding of how neutrino interactions manifest as a function of wave packet size and ultimately could survive from becoming trivial as per the earlier lattice calculation.
+In this manner, we hope to gain a better understanding of how neutrino interactions manifest as a function of wave packet size and ultimately could survive from becoming trivial as per the earlier lattice calculation.

-Recall that a spherically symmetric Gaussian\footnote{Our analysis will proceed with this particular shape of wave function.
-However, we claim that our results will be similar for more general shapes of wave functions that are still mostly confined to the same length scale as the Gaussian wave packet size.
-However, there may be important further considerations in an analysis of relativistic scattering of asymmetric wave packets, as argued for the case of hadrons in Ref.~\cite{Miller:2025zte}. } wave packet may be written as
+Recall that a spherically symmetric Gaussian\footnote{Our analysis proceeds with this particular shape of wave function.
+However, we claim that our results are similar for more general shapes of wave functions that are still mostly confined to the same length scale as the Gaussian wave packet size.
+However, there may be important further considerations in an analysis of relativistic scattering of asymmetric wave packets, as argued for the case of hadrons in Ref.~\cite{Miller2025}. } wave packet may be written as

 in $d$ spatial dimensions.
 Indeed, this description also includes regularized plane waves with quantization volume $V = \sigma_x^d\sim\sigma_p^{-d}$.
 For small wave packet sizes $\sigma_p\ll|\mathbf{p}|$, we find that the Gaussian wave packet behaves similarly to a Dirac distribution, $\exp[{-(\mathbf{p}-\mathbf{p^\prime})^2/4\sigma_p^2}] \approx (\sqrt{4\pi}\sigma_p)^d\delta(\mathbf{p}-\mathbf{p^\prime})$, representing the plane wave state $(\sqrt{2/\pi}\sigma_p)^{d/2}\ket{\mathbf{p}}$.
 Crucially, this basis is overcomplete, in the sense that